-Use cooking bags when roasting meat, this minimizes the amount of fat that drips inside the oven.
+Use cooking bags when roasting meat; this minimises the amount of fat that drips inside the oven.

-Always remove the tray when checking the food to avoid spreading grease inside the oven.
+Always remove the tray to avoid spreading grease inside the oven when checking the food.

-When you’re done baking or roasting, put a heat-resistant bowl of water inside and heat for twenty minutes at high temperatures.
-The steam loosens the grease and when the oven cools, wipe with a paper towel.
+When you're done baking or roasting, put a heat-resistant bowl of water inside and heat for twenty minutes at high temperatures.
+The steam loosens the grease and when the oven cools, do a final wipe down using a paper towel.

 Find oven cleaners, fastFind an oven cleaner